status-im/swarms/ideas/120-swarm-process/README.md

 - 1.2.
 It is clear to me when a swarm ends
 - 1.3.
 It is clear to me what it means for a swarm to be well-defined
 - 1.4.
 It is clear to me what is expected of a swarm lead
-- 1.5.
-It is clear to me what is expected of an evaluator

 ### 2. CORE SWARM/OKR COVERAGE.
 80% of Core OKRs are explicit covered by well-defined, in progress swarms.